Eclipse-SDV-Hackathon-BCX/Team11_42_MicroBosch/README.md

             1. Interaction between Muto and Kuksa client
             2. CAN data we got processed with computer generated data and timestamps
             3. Only speed value cannot help interpreting the relations.
+            4. MQTT subscription was not clear with its annotations.
+So we used gRPC protocol
+            5.